SAP/sap-cdc-sdk-android/README.md

 *   **Reduced Development Effort**: Web Screen-Sets can simplify the development process by allowing developers to reuse existing web development skills and resources.

-By utilizing Web Screen-Sets and WebBridgeJS, developers can create robust and customizable authentication flows for their Android applications, enhancing the user experience and streamlining the login and registration process.
+By utilizing Web Screen-Sets and `WebBridgeJS`, developers can create robust and customizable authentication flows for their Android applications, enhancing the user experience and streamlining the login and registration process.

 ## WebBridgeJS Usage in ScreenSetView Composable

+The `ScreenSetView` class is a part of the SDK's example application implementation, specifically built for Jetpack Compose UI.
+It serves as a demonstration of how to integrate and utilize web screen-sets within a Compose-based Android application.

-The ScreenSetView composable function demonstrates the usage of the WebBridgeJS object to integrate and interact with web-based screen-sets within an Android application.
+The `ScreenSetView` composable function demonstrates the usage of the `WebBridgeJS` object to integrate and interact with web-based screen-sets within an Android application.
 Here's a breakdown of how it's used:

 **Initialization and Configuration**

-1. Creating a WebBridgeJS instance:
+1. Creating a `WebBridgeJS` instance:

-    val webBridgeJS: WebBridgeJS = viewModel.newWebBridgeJS()

    A new `WebBridgeJS` instance is created using the `newWebBridgeJS()` method from the `ViewModelScreenSet`.
 This instance will be used to manage the communication between the native code and the web screen-set.

+        val webBridgeJS: WebBridgeJS = viewModel.newWebBridgeJS()

 2. Adding configurations:

-    webBridgeJS.addConfig(
-            WebBridgeJSConfig.Builder().obfuscate(true).build()
-        )

    Configurations are added to the `WebBridgeJS` instance using the `addConfig()` method.
 In this case, obfuscation is enabled using `WebBridgeJSConfig.Builder().obfuscate(true).build()`.

+        webBridgeJS.addConfig( WebBridgeJSConfig.Builder().obfuscate(true).build() )

 **Attaching to WebView and Setting Authenticators**

 1. Attaching to WebView:

-    webBridgeJS.attachBridgeTo(webView, viewModel.viewModelScope)

    The `attachBridgeTo()` method is called to attach the `WebBridgeJS` instance to the `WebView` element.
 This establishes the bridge for communication.
 The `viewModelScope` is passed to manage the lifecycle of the bridge.

+         webBridgeJS.attachBridgeTo(webView, viewModel.viewModelScope)

 2. Setting native social providers: (optional)

-    webBridgeJS.setNativeSocialProviders(
-            viewModel.identityService.getAuthenticatorMap()
-        )

    The `setNativeSocialProviders()` method is used to set the native social providers for authentication.
 The `AuthenticatorMap` from the `IdentityService` is passed to provide the necessary authenticators.

+         webBridgeJS.setNativeSocialProviders( viewModel.identityService.getAuthenticatorMap() )

 **Registering for Events and Loading Screen-sets**

 1. Registering for events:

-    webBridgeJS.registerForEvents { webBridgeJSEvent ->
-            // Handle events here
-        }

    The `registerForEvents()` method is used to register a callback function that will be invoked when events are triggered by the web screen-set.
-This allows the native code to respond to events from the web UI
+This allows the native code to respond to events from the web UI.

+         webBridgeJS.registerForEvents { webBridgeJSEvent -> // Handle events here }
 2. Loading the screen-set:

-    webBridgeJS.load(webView, screenSetUrl)

    The `load()` method is called to load the web screen-set into the `WebView`.
 The `screenSetUrl` specifies the URL of the screen-set to be loaded.

+           webBridgeJS.load(webView, screenSetUrl)

 **Detaching from WebView**

-    webBridgeJS.detachBridgeFrom(webView)

 The `detachBridgeFrom()` method is called to detach the `WebBridgeJS` instance from the `WebView` when the composable is no longer in use.
 This cleans up the bridge and releases resources.

+     webBridgeJS.detachBridgeFrom(webView)

 # Support, Feedback, Contributing